marconetto/azadventures/chapter7/README.md

 If this is the case, one must realize that at this moment the full provisioning process is not yet completed and the state of the VM is still **Creating**.

 This may not be a problem for some applications.
-However depending on the application, the time to get to the **Succeeded** provisioning state, and other factors including auto-scaling rules, placing the starting of the worker process here may be a problem.
-For instance, the worker process may start receiving load which will not be computed in auto-scaling rules because the machine has not yet being fully provisioned.
-If the manager process of the user application distributes load based on health check information of VMs running worker processes, the manager process be get confused because the worker process is running but it is not ready.
+However, for others, depending on the time to get to the **Succeeded** state, and other factors including auto-scaling rules, triggering the worker process here may be a problem.
+For instance, the worker may start processing load and the auto-scaling threshold time has not started counting yet because the machine is not fully provisioned.
+Another example of issue is if the manager uses health check information of VMs running worker processes for load distribution purposes.
+In this case the manager process may get confused because the worker process is running but the VM is "not available".

 Placing the worker process here can also complicate debugging because there are other processes under execution while the worker process is already running,